vanillamochaltd/sourcestyling/README.md

 This section defines the source style for c++ code used in the repository.
 The style will be complete once all of the basic c++ structures are defined.

-## Primitive and Complex data types
+## Primitive and Complex Datatypes

 Primitives should be obvious.
 The complex datatypes included below would be implemented elsewhere.